apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>targetResources records the affecting target resources information for the component.
+<p>Records the information about the target resources affected by the component.
-resource key is in list of [pods].</p>
+The resource key is in the list of [pods].</p>
 </td>
 </tr>
 </tbody>